AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 ## Next Steps

-While we've now demonstrated two powerful ways to influence Firefly when generating images, there's still much more that can be tweaked in your code.
-Check the [API reference](https://bitter-tiger-28.redoc.ly/) for a full list of those options.
+While this guide demonstrated two powerful ways to influence Firefly when generating images, there's still more you can learn about to tweak what's generated from your API calls.
+Check out the other guides in this [how-tos](../how-tos/) section and the [API Reference](../api/) for more details.